Actual Knowledge Gain as Privacy Loss in Local Privacy Accounting: Evaluation of Bayesian Privacy Filter

 The experiment follows Algorithm \ref{algo:bayesian_experiment} and has been executed 50 times.
 Fig. \ref{fig:regression-a} randomly samples 10 runs, illustrating that the realized privacy loss increases with the number of queries accepted by the privacy filter.
 In all sampled experiments, the realized privacy loss grows slower than that of basic composition.

 Additionally, the confidence interval of the number of accepted queries given a privacy budget $\epsilon$ is of interest.
-The number of accepted queries given a privacy budget is equivalent to the smallest number accepted given a realized privacy loss.
-Thus, the number of accepted queries is interpolated for each experiment across different privacy budgets ($\epsilon$ from 0.1 to 1.0), and the 10th percentile (lower bound), median, and 90th percentile (upper bound) are computed.
-The results in Fig \ref{fig:regression-b} indicate that the number of accepted queries increases approximately linearly with $\epsilon$.
+This refers to the number of queries accepted right before the privacy budget is exhausted.
+Their 10th percentile (lower bound), median, and 90th percentile (upper bound) are computed as Fig \ref{fig:regression-b}.
+The results indicate that the number of accepted queries increases approximately linearly with $\epsilon$.
 The median of accepted queries at $\epsilon = 1.0$ is 47, while basic composition only accepts 10 queries.